-The McMinn Community Fund supports research-based projects improving health, education, homelessness, seniors, and child welfare in McMinn County, emphasizing measurable community impact.
+The McMinn Community Fund backs research-based projects to improve public health, education, and welfare for McMinn County, TN residents, focusing on measurable community impact.

 Funder: East Tennessee Foundation